hwray/Dais/README.md

 * The rest of the time, Dais maintains a blank screen and stays out of your way.

-####After your presentation, view analytics about your performance using Glass or the companion web app
+####After your presentation, view analytics about your performance using Glass or the companion web app.

 #####A heatmap of your head orientation summarizes your **visual spread across the audience**, and shows you where to focus next time.